JampaUchoa/the-art-of-engineering-management/_chapters/1_should-you-become-an-engineering-manager.md

 Up to the senior engineer level, promotions primarily depend on your individual skills.
 However, getting promoted to manager or staff roles often depends on organizational factors, like the team growing or an existing leader leaving.
 That's why joining a growing company can be advantageous if you want to become a manager faster.

-There are roughly five times as many open senior engineer roles as there are engineering manager roles.
-A typical team structure of five engineers to one manager reflects this reality in the job market.
+The job market often reflects common organizational structures, where you might see a ratio of **around five to eight engineers per manager**.
+Consequently, there are significantly more senior engineer roles available than engineering manager positions.

 Accepting a management offer is often a bigger commitment than taking an engineering role.
 You generally can't hop between companies as easily as a software engineer might.
 Many companies hesitate to interview management candidates with very short tenures (less than a year or even two) on their resumes.